Pay-for calls, pay-for text messages and services by third parties

 Where are they on your bill or payment statement?

 These amounts are grouped together on your bill or payment statement.
-They are broken down into two sections:
+They are broken down into 2 sections:

 - In the Consumption section, you will find the calling charges that are billed according to our normal rates.

-- In the section Services provided by third parties you will find the amount payable for using the services.
+- In the section Services provided by third parties (on the last page) you will find the amount payable for using the services.
 We pass on this amount in full to the service provider(s) concerned when you pay it.

 If you need a separate bill for these services, please contact the service provider in question.